iotaledger/iota-wiki/tutorials/pages/shimmerevm-setup.md

-# Connect to Shimmer EVM Testnet and deploy a Solidity Smart Contract
+# Connect to Shimmer EVM and deploy a Solidity Smart Contract

 :::info

-In this tutorial, we will connect to Shimmer EVM Testnet, connect Metamask to it, get funded and deploy a smart contract in Solidity.
+In this tutorial, we will connect to Shimmer EVM, connect Metamask to it and deploy a smart contract in Solidity.

 :::